-The Company has a variable interest in the managed PAs where it has a long-term and unilateral controlling financial interest over such PAs' assets and operations.
-The Company has the ability to direct the activities that most significantly affect the PAs' economic performance via the MSAs and related agreements.
+The Company has a variable interest in the Domestic PAs where it has a long-term and unilateral controlling financial interest over their assets and operations.
+The Company has the ability to direct the activities that most significantly affect the Domestic PAs' economic performance via the MSAs and related agreements.
 The Company is a practice management service organization and does not engage in the practice of medicine.
-These services are provided by licensed professionals at each of the PAs.
-Certain key features of the MSAs and related agreements enable the Company to assign the member interests of certain of the PAs to another member designated by the Company (i.e., "nominee shareholder") for a nominal value in certain circumstances at the Company's sole discretion.
-The MSA does not allow the Company to be involved in, or provide guidance on, the clinical operations of the PAs.
-The Company consolidates the PAs into the financial statements.
-All of the Company's revenue is earned from services provided by the PAs.
-The only assets and liabilities held by the PAs included in the accompanying consolidated balance sheets are clinical related.
+These services are provided by licensed professionals at each of the Domestic PAs.
+Certain key features of the MSAs and related agreements enable the Company to assign the member interests of certain of the Domestic PAs to another member designated by the Company (i.e., "nominee shareholder") for a nominal value in certain circumstances at the Company's sole discretion.
+The MSA does not allow the Company to be involved in, or provide guidance on, the clinical operations of the Domestic PAs.
+The Company consolidates the Domestic PAs into the financial statements.
+All of the Company's revenue is earned from services provided by the Domestic PAs and its wholly-owned foreign subsidiaries in the United Kingdom and Canada.
+The only assets and liabilities held by the Domestic PAs included in the accompanying consolidated balance sheets are clinical related.
 The clinical assets and liabilities are not material to the Company as a whole.